jod35/fastapi-beyond-crud-docs/docs/chapter3.md

     - _Objective:_ To remove data.
     - _Action:_ Delete a record or entity.

 CRUD operations are essential for data management and are commonly utilized in applications that handle data persistence.
 In **FastAPI Beyond CRUD**, we will focus on extending FastAPI's capabilities beyond standard CRUD applications, exploring advanced features and use cases.
-However, before delving into these aspects, we will first create a simple CRUD API using FastAPI.
+However, before going into these aspects, we will first create a simple CRUD API using FastAPI.

 ## A Simple CRUD API Implementation